andyfec/andyfec/README.md

 ###

-<p align="justify"> My name is Andréa Fechner (she/her), I am a PhD candidate in Marketing Mix Modelling and a technology enthusiast.
+<p align="justify"> My name is Andréa Fechner (she/her).
 I am a medicinal chemist with a master's degree in Business Administration, focusing on finance and marketing.
-Currently, I work in finance as a business analyst and have a strong interest in marketing and financial modelling.
+Currently, I work in finance as a business analyst and have a keen interest in marketing and financial modelling for my PhD thesis.

-I entered the tech world in middle school when I discovered web development and robotics.
-At that time, I learned HTML and CSS after school and Scratch in my robotics class.
-Later, in college, I fell in love with Python and Machine Learning.
-Now, I am entering the world of data science. </p>

 ###